camunda/camunda/README.md

 Zeebe (or "zb") is a modern, distributed Workflow System that scales orchestration of workers, functions & microservices using visual workflows.
 With Zeebe, you can reliably processes all your transactions as they happen.
 [Learn More](/docs/src/introduction/why-zeebe.md)

 **Features**

-​
-* High Throughput​
+* High Throughput
-* Horizontal Scalability​
+* Horizontal Scalability
-* Durability & Fault Tolerance​
+* Durability & Fault Tolerance
-* Predictable Response Times​
+* Predictable Response Times
-* Fully Message-Driven​
+* Fully Message-Driven
-* Easy to operate​
+* Easy to operate
-* Language agnostic​
+* Language agnostic

+## DISCLAIMER

+This project is work in progress and currently NOT meant for production use!

 ## Documentation